Prodigy Finance - August 16, 2019

 MBA rankings are, of course, only a starting point; you’ll still need a closer look at those that pique your interest.
 After all, there’s no point in applying to a European MBA programme that doesn’t offer core or elective classes in a specialisation you wish to pursue.

 While there aren’t any widely-recognised European specialisation ranking lists, you can take a look at these lists.
+Find the best Finance MBA, best Entrepreneurship MBA, and other top MBA specialisations here:

 Just because a school ranks highly or offers your specialisation, it doesn’t mean it’s automatically the right one for you.
 You’ll need to dig a little deeper which will help both you and the admissions committees at your top-choice schools.